 Keeping in mind that question most likely relates to Jenkins to build jobs, there are a lot of elemental variables that you could choose from.
 Here are a few of the more well-known ones:

 Question 14: How would you move a file from one server to the other?

 This is considered to be one of the advanced Jenkins interview questions mainly because there can be quite a few possible answers to it.
 However, if you want to keep it as simple as possible (which is quite advisable), there’s a very straightforward answer – simply copy the job directory and paste it in the other server.

 Question 15: Should you use Jenkins together with Selenium?

-Yes, it’s actually quite beneficial – this type of a combination runs immediate tests every single time that your program changes or alters in some way.
+Yes, it’s quite beneficial – this type of combination runs immediate tests every single time that your program changes or alters in some way.

 Question 16: What are the best ways to make sure that your Jenkins database is secure?

 There are plenty of ways to ensure security is of the top level when it comes Jenkins, but some of the more notable ones include (but are not limited to) keeping global security on, running security checks, keeping your database protected on the physical level (not letting unauthorized personnel near it), etc. Cybersecurity is becoming a very relevant problem and knowledge of it will surely add-up in the Jenkins interview questions.